novicedev7291/personal-website/content/posts/2023/extension-modules-python.md

 ```sh
 pip install --no-binary confluent_kafka confluent_kafka
 ```
-The reason for doing this was because the package authors decided to disable the SASL feature while creating binary distribution.
-This makes sense if they would have thought that not everyone will be using kerberos to authenticate with kafka and they might have thought that generally the older languages like c/c++, java etc. only are used in that case to connect to kafka cluster and not python and also it was required that the `librdkafka` (their c/c++) lib and its dependencies should be present on the machine to utilise this feature.

-Hence the source distribution was necessity so that pip can link the `librdkafka` dynamic library on OS while installing the package with SASL feature enabled and in your code you can easily use the kerberos authentication.
+The reason is that the package authors decided to disable the SASL feature while creating binary distribution.
+I guess they might have thought that not everyone will be using kerberos to authenticate with kafka and they might have thought that generally the older languages like c/c++, java etc. only are used in that case to connect to kafka cluster and not python and it is required that the `librdkafka` (their c/c++) lib and its dependencies should be present on the machine to utilise this feature.Hence the source distribution was necessity so that pip can link the `librdkafka` dynamic library on OS while installing the package with SASL feature enabled and in your code you can easily use the kerberos authentication.

 If you want to learn more about how it all works, you may check the [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python/)